wp-plugins/wp-to-twitter/readme.txt

 == Changelog ==

+= 2.3.9 =

+* Fixed issue with category detection
+* Changed one function name to a non-generic name.
+* Modified remote URL calls; should fix problem contacting Bit.ly
+* Added template tag #commenter# available in comment tweet template.
+Use with caution.
+* Added plug-in support request form.
+* Fixed bug where custom tweet text was over written in a quick edit
+* Fixed "Don't Tweet this Post' checkbox
+* Added Goo.gl as an additional URL shortener.
+* Added custom keyword option for YOURLS shortener.

 = 2.3.8 =

 * Bug fix: Warning message about 2.9.2 limited support no longer displays on public site.